innoq/tabelle/lib/components/tabelle/doc.md

 a `search-src` attribute which will tell the `ta-belle` the endpoint for the search resource which will return a new filtered or sorted HTML table.

-The `ta-belle` also implements an auto submit so that the filtering and sorting will occur whenever the user changes the filter/sort fields.
+The `ta-belle` also implements extra features which are nice for users.
+This includes an auto submit so that the filtering and sorting will occur whenever the user changes the filter/sort fields.

+Additionally, the custom element also improves the keyboard usability of the table by ensuring that the focus will move through all of the controls in the Tabelle sequentially (the default focus behavior of radio buttons is maybe not exactly what a user would expect because browsers expect users to iterate through radio buttons using arrows instead of the Tab key).

 ```handlebars
 <ta-belle id="tabelle" search-src="/tabelle/1.html">